seveibar/dir-prompt/README.md

 - `-s`: Print prompt to the console.
 - `-c`: Copy the prompt to the clipboard.
 - `-a`: Analyze total characters and tokens in the output.
+- `--list-files`: List all the files that will be incorporated into the prompt.
+Great to see what files are being ignored or need to be added to the `.promptignore`

 2. To exclude files or directories, add them to a `.gitignore` or `.promptignore` file in your project root, the utility will automatically exclude files matching patterns in those.